 31 – Use Alternative Messaging Options

 Some businesses are sending out email blasts listing the changes they are making.
 Many consumers are quickly getting tired of seeing these messages and just deleting them.
-A good alternative is to create a FAQ page with an announcement banner or posting such information on social media.
+A good alternative is to create a FAQ page with an announcement banner or post such information on social media.

 32 – Don’t Forget Your Own Needs